darwinia-network/crab-docs/docs/builders/tools/eth-libraries/etherjs.md

 ## Introduction

 The [ethers.js](https://docs.ethers.io/) library provides a set of tools to interact with Ethereum Nodes with JavaScript, similar to web3.js.
-Pangolin has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the ethers.js library to interact with a Pangolin node as if they were doing so on Ethereum.
+Darwinia has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the ethers.js library to interact with a Darwinia node as if they were doing so on Ethereum.
 You can read more about ethers.js on this [blog post](https://medium.com/l4-media/announcing-ethers-js-a-web3-alternative-6f134fdd06f3).

 ## Setup Ethers.js with Pangolin